Land reforms by country: United States

+Land reform efforts are greatly limited in the United States due to the provisions of the Fourth Amendment and the Takings Clause of the Fifth Amendment, which inhibit the ability of the state to seize private property.
 Following the American Civil War, many African Americans and Union Army officials considered land reform vital.
 The downfall of the Confederacy and the abolition of slavery with the Thirteenth Amendment emancipated millions, but few former slaves had the means to exercise real autonomy.
 Land, even at depressed post-war prices, was difficult for African Americans to procure.
 At the same time, with southern wealth the result of centuries of forced labor, blacks nationwide called for property on the basis of just reparations.
 Politically, redistribution carried the support of Radical Republicans.
 But opposing any grants to blacks were southern Democrats, along with President Andrew Johnson's administration committed to 'restoration'.
 Given national divisions, reform efforts were varied but short-lived.

 Many African Americans believed property was critical to erasing slave-oriented social order.
 In addition to speaking out, some demanded plots and moved into their master's plantation homes by force.
 Others bought land collectively, or squatted on what was undeveloped.
 Throughout war and Reconstruction, the presence of Federal troops provided a platform for agricultural policy.
 In 1865, William Tecumseh Sherman issued Field Order 15, taking coastal land in South Carolina, Georgia and Florida, and dividing it into 40-acre plots for black settlement, hence the term "40 acres and a mule".

-In March, Congress established the Freedmen’s Bureau, whose commissioner had authority to redistribute confiscated or abandoned southern land.
+In March, Congress established the Freedmen's Bureau, whose commissioner had authority to redistribute confiscated or abandoned southern land.
 The Bureau held 850,000 acre, and key directors pushed for its settling with former slaves.
 When President Johnson began to pardon Confederates and restore their property, Commissioner Oliver O. Howard issued Circular 13.
 The order instructed agents to establish 40-acre parcels with haste.
 Johnson rescinded the order, and an overwhelming majority of Bureau land returned to its previous owners.